Lens culinaris Medikus

 The red split lentils do not require soaking prior to cooking and cook in 10-12 minutes.
 During cooking, they disintegrate into puree and are therefore best for soups, thickening stews, curries and casseroles, and making dips.
 Before cooking, you should wash them in warm water to remove dust and dirt.

 in general, lentils are high in fibre, low in fat and sodium and are cholesterol free.
 They are also high in protein, are an excellent source of both soluble and insoluble fibre, complex carbohydrates, vitamins and minerals, especially B vitamins, potassium, iron, phosphorus and zinc.
 Split lentils have relatively low amounts of fibre because the skin (seed coat or testa) has been removed and most of the fibre is found on the skin.
+(Bulk Barn)

 - Lentil is an important food source for millions of people worldwide.
 It has a mild, subtly sweet flavour.